Environment of India: Climate change

 Being a developing nation, India is more vulnerable to the effects of climate change due to its dependence on climate-sensitive sectors like agriculture and forestry.
 Low per capita incomes and small public budgets also lead to low financial adaptive capacity.
 The nation is vulnerable to the immediate socio-economic effects of climate change.
 A 2002 study indicated that the temperature over the country increased at around 0.57° per 100 years.

 Inadequate infrastructure also means that people are more exposed, and less resilient, to climate change.
 For example, as of 2015, only 124 million Indians were connected to a sewer and 297 million to a septic tank.
 The remainder depend on pit latrines or open defecation, which creates major risks of waterborne disease during floods - which will become more frequent and severe with climate change.
 These risks are more severe in urban areas, where the higher density of people means that basic infrastructure options might not be adequate.
 Additionally, many Indian megacities are in floodplains and deltas, and will therefore be very exposed to climate hazards such as sea level rise, storm surges and cyclones.

 Although India still has low average incomes per person, the country is now the third largest emitter of greenhouse gas emissions after China and the USA.
 The central government has pledged to reduce the emission intensity of Gross Domestic Product by 20-25%, relative to 2005 levels, by 2020.
 India has also made major pledges to expand its renewable energy supply, enhance energy efficiency, build mass transit and other measures to reduce its emissions.
 There is evidence that many of these climate actions could generate substantial benefits in addition to reducing India's carbon footprint.
 Many low-carbon measures are economically attractive, including more efficient air conditioners, parking demand management, gasification and vehicle performance standards.
 Others offer social benefits: for example, Indian cities might see substantial improvements in air quality if the country were to promote renewable energy technologies instead of fossil fuels and walking/cycling/public transport instead of private vehicles.

 Conservation

 Protected areas

-In 2009, around 4.8 percent of the total area of the country were designated as protected areas.
+In July 2023, India has 1,022 protected areas covering 178,640.69 km², approx 5.43% of the country's geographical area.
 That comprised 100 national parks, 514 sanctuaries, 41 conservation reserves and four community reserves.